loggin-js/loggin-js/docs/Notifier.md

-## Documentation for LoggingJS's Notifier
+## Documentation for Loggin' JS Notifier
 > Its in charge of formating the log through a Formatter and processing the Log

 ### Logging.Notifier